harness/developer-hub/docs/chaos-engineering/chaos-faults/vmware/vmware-service-stop.md

 ---

 ## Introduction
-- VMware Service Stop experiment stops the target systemd services running on Linux OS based VMware VM to determine the application/service resilience.
+- VMware Service Stop  fault stops the target systemd services running on Linux OS based VMware VM to determine the application/service resilience.
 - It helps to check the performance of the application/service running on the VMWare VMs.

 :::tip Fault execution flow chart